Azure/azure-powershell/src/Compute/Compute.Autorest/docs/Remove-AzVMRunCommand.md

 INPUTOBJECT <IComputeIdentity>: Identity Parameter
   - `[CommandId <String>]`: The command id.
+  - `[GalleryApplicationName <String>]`: The name of the gallery Application Definition to be created or updated.
+The allowed characters are alphabets and numbers with dots, dashes, and periods allowed in the middle.
+The maximum length is 80 characters.
+  - `[GalleryApplicationVersionName <String>]`: The name of the gallery Application Version to be created.
+Needs to follow semantic version name pattern: The allowed characters are digit and period.
+Digits must be within the range of a 32-bit integer.
+Format: <MajorVersion>.<MinorVersion>.<Patch>
+  - `[GalleryImageName <String>]`: The name of the gallery image definition to be created or updated.
+The allowed characters are alphabets and numbers with dots, dashes, and periods allowed in the middle.
+The maximum length is 80 characters.
+  - `[GalleryImageVersionName <String>]`: The name of the gallery image version to be created.
+Needs to follow semantic version name pattern: The allowed characters are digit and period.
+Digits must be within the range of a 32-bit integer.
+Format: <MajorVersion>.<MinorVersion>.<Patch>
+  - `[GalleryName <String>]`: The name of the Shared Image Gallery.
+The allowed characters are alphabets and numbers with dots and periods allowed in the middle.
+The maximum length is 80 characters.
   - `[Id <String>]`: Resource identity path
   - `[InstanceId <String>]`: The instance ID of the virtual machine.
   - `[Location <String>]`: The location upon which run commands is queried.